OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - Fully open-source software released under Apache license [TODO: Link to GitHub]

-**UPGRADE PROCESS**
+**INSTALLATION AND UPGRADE PROCESS**

-- Automatic import of existing environments [TODO: Link to Overview of Virtualiation Node Installation Guide]
+-  :ref:`Configurable to deploy public, private and hybrid clouds <intro>`

+- :ref:`Automatic import of existing VMs <import_wild_vms>` running in local hypervisors and public clouds for hybrid cloud computing

 - All key functionalities for enterprise cloud computing, storage and networking in a single install [TODO: Link to Front-end Installaton Guide]